The Most Useful Tool in Management

-Do I really need to do 1–1s at my startup?
+Q. Do I really need to do 1–1s when I’m a manager?
+They take a lot of time.

 Most startups scramble to get off of the ground, scramble to raise some money, and scramble to get a team in place.
 Most don’t even make it this far.